 The default backup retention period is 7 days, but you can extend the period to a maximum of 35 days.
 All backups are encrypted through AES 256-bit encryption for data stored at rest.

 These backup files can't be exported or used to create servers outside Azure Database for PostgreSQL flexible server.
 For that purpose, you can use the PostgreSQL tools pg_dump and pg_restore/psql.

 Backups on Azure Database for PostgreSQL flexible server instances are snapshot based.
 The first snapshot backup is scheduled immediately after a server is created.
 Snapshot backups are currently taken once daily.
 If none of the databases in the server receive any further modifications after the last snapshot backup is taken, snapshot backups are suspended until new modifications are made in any of the databases, point at which a new snapshot is immediately taken.
 The first snapshot is a full backup and consecutive snapshots are differential backups.

 Transaction log backups happen at varied frequencies, depending on the workload and when the WAL file is filled and ready to be archived.
 In general, the delay (recovery point objective, or RPO) can be up to 15 minutes.

 Backup redundancy options

 Zone-redundant backup storage: This option is automatically chosen for regions that support availability zones.
-When the backups are stored in zone-redundant backup storage, multiple copies are not only stored within the availability zone in which your server is hosted, but also replicated to another availability zone in the same region.
+When the backups are stored in zone-redundant backup storage, multiple copies are not only stored within the same availability zone, but also replicated to another availability zone within the same region.